+- 4. Inherent Power.
+By definition there is no rule associated with imposing sanctions based on inherent power, so there is no rule requiring findings when sanctions are imposed based upon inherent power.
+However, some courts have required findings to support sanctions based on inherent power.
+See Greiner v.
+Jameson, 865 S.W.2d 493, 499 (Tex.
+App.--Dallas 1993, writ denied) (sanctions based on inherent power must be supported by evidence and findings). - 5.
+Oral Comments by the Judge.
 Oral comments from the bench do not constitute findings of fact and conclusions of law.
 In re W.E.R., 669 S.W.2d 716 (Tex.
 1984); Roberts v.
 Roberts, 999 S.W.2d 424, 440 (Tex.
 App.--El Paso 1999, no pet.).
 In Loya v.
-Loya, 2011 WL 5374199, 4, oral statement by the trial judge were ignored in reversing for failure to issue findings to support Chapter 10 sanctions.
-(Tex.
+Loya, 2011 WL 5374199, \4,(Tex.
 App.-Houston [14th Dist.]
-2011, no pet.).
+2011, no pet.), oral statements by the trial judge were ignored in reversing for failure to issue findings to support Chapter 10 sanctions. - B. FINDINGS ARE NOT BINDING.
+Even though findings may be required, the Supreme Court has declared that the appellate court is not bound by the trial court's findings.
+American Flood Research, Inc. v.
+Jones, 192 S.W.3d 581, 583 (Tex.
+2006).

-XII.
-MONETARY SANCTIONS.
-The amount of a sanction is in the court's discretion.
+XIII.
+AMOUNT OF MONETARY SANCTIONS.
+The amount of a sanction is in the trial court's discretion.
 Unifund CCR Partners v.
 Villa, 299 S.W.
 3d 92, 97 (Tex.
 2009) (under TCP&RC ch.
 10).

+A. DISCOVERY SANCTIONS.
 In Braden v.
 South Main Bank, 837 S.W.2d 733, 738 (Tex.
-App.-Houston [14 Dist.]
+App.--Houston [14 Dist.]
 1992, pet. denied), the court made the following observation about a \$10,000 monetary sanction for resisting discovery:

 In TransAmerican Natural Gas Corp. v.
-Powell, 811 S.W.2d913 (Tex.1991), the Supreme Court held that a sanction imposed for discovery abuse should be no more severe than necessary to satisfy its purposes.
+Powell, 811 S.W.2d 913 (Tex.1991), the Supreme Court held that a sanction imposed for discovery abuse should be no more severe than necessary to satisfy its purposes.
 811 S.W.2d at 917.
 Thus, the court reasoned, trial courts must consider the availability of less stringent sanctions and whether such lesser sanctions would fully promote compliance.
 Id.

-This Court went on to say that "[a] trial court abuses its discretion in imposing discovery sanctions if the sanctions imposed are not just....
+This Court went on to say that "[a] trial court abuses its discretion in imposing discovery sanctions if the sanctions imposed are not just. . . .
 Whether sanctions are just is measured by two standards: (1) a direct relationship must exist between the offensive conduct and the sanction imposed; and (2) just sanctions must not be excessive."
 Id. at 741.
-Compare with TCP&RC § 10.004 (any attorney's fee sanction awarded for frivolous pleadings and motions must be in the amount of reasonable expenses, including reasonable attorney's fees, incurred because of the filing of the pleading or motion), and TRCP 215.1(d) ("to pay . . . the reasonable expenses incurred in obtaining the order, including attorney's fees . . . "; "the trial court shall award expenses which are reasonable in relation to the amount of work reasonably expended in obtaining an order compelling compliance . . .").
+Compare with TCP&RC § 10.004 (any attorney's fee sanction awarded for frivolous pleadings and motions must be in the amount of reasonable expenses, including reasonable attorney's fees, incurred because of the filing of the pleading or motion), and TRCP 215.1(d) ("to pay . . . the reasonable expenses incurred in obtaining the order, including attorney's fees ..."; "the trial court shall award expenses which are reasonable in relation to the amount of work reasonably expended in obtaining an order compelling compliance . . . ").
 The court in Braden v.
-South Main Bank found that "there is nothing in the record showing any connection between the \$10,000 awarded and any harm suffered by the Bank as a result of the alleged discovery abuse....
+South Main Bank found that "there is nothing in the record showing any connection between the \$10,000 awarded and any harm suffered by the Bank as a result of the alleged discovery abuse. . . .
 The record does not reflect that \$10,000 was anything more than an arbitrary amount."
 The Fourteenth Court went on to say: